szczyglis-dev/py-gpt/docs/source/plugins.rst

 - ``Auto-stop after goal is reached`` *auto_stop*

-If enabled, plugin will stop after goal is reached. *Default:* `True`
+If enabled, the model can terminate the autonomous run early when the original goal is complete.
+If disabled, the internal completion-control tool is not exposed and the run continues until the iteration limit or an external/manual stop. *Default:* `True`

 - ``Always continue`` *always_continue*

-If enabled, the plugin proceeds to the next iteration even when the goal has already been reached. *Default:* `False`
+Keeps the loop open-ended and asks the model to continue with additional useful in-scope work instead of voluntarily finishing.
+Enabling it automatically disables Auto-stop and ignores the normal iteration limit until the run is stopped externally.
+Enabling Auto-stop disables Always continue. *Default:* `False`

 - ``Reverse roles between iterations`` *reverse_roles*